Scientific Name: Cacatua moluccensis

 The Moluccan cockatoo can no longer be imported into the United States due to the Wild Bird Conservation Act of 1992 which was enacted to protect exotic bird species from being manipulated by the international pet trade.

 STATUS: The Moluccan cockatoo is listed as Vulnerable by the International Union for Conservation of Nature (IUCN).

 HABITAT: This species of cockatoo makes its home in the lowland forests on the Moluccas of eastern Indonesia.

 DIET: The majority of the Moluccan cockatoo’s diet is made up of seeds, nuts, fruit, and sometimes even insects.

 PHYSICAL CHARACTERISTICS: The Moluccan cockatoo is one of the largest white cockatoos in the world, measuring at around 20 inches long.
 It is almost completely off-white, yellowish in color and, when threatened, will raise its crest to reveal bright, salmon colored feathers to scare possible predators.
-The eye ring of this bird is a pale blue and the beak and claws are dark grey to black.
+The eye ring of this bird is black in males, reddish-brown in females and the beak and claws are dark grey to black.
 The underside of the tail may also have a small hint of yellow in it as well.
 Other than its beautiful colors, this bird is known for its loud vocalizations in the wild and incredible intelligence and desire for human attention in captivity.